Battle of the Damned: Reception

+Critical response

 Battle of the Damned was met with mixed reviews.

 Neil John Buchanan of Starburst gave the movie eight out of ten stars and wrote, "Forget The Walking Dead, Battle of the Damned takes the genre back to its grass roots of horror."
 JoBlo.com rated it seven out of a possible ten, saying, "Well shot, action packed, with most of the cast being competent (I loved Melanie Zanetti), Battle of the Damned hit the trashy pleasure spot!
 Sure the middle section got bogged down a bit, the budget constraints sometimes showed, the shaky cam was annoying at times and Oda Maria's top staying on was a travesty (there was no other purpose to that role), but on the whole Lundgren + Zombies + Robots + Mayhem = ALL GOOD!
 For B Movie lovers only!"
 Nav Qateel of Influx Magazine rated the movie C+, and wrote that "putting the many faults aside, it still had its moments, and ultimately entertained, thanks to some good acting, not bad action and silly zombies."
 Ben Bussey of Brutal as Hell wrote, "While it sadly lacks the budget to really do justice to its madcap vision, it doesn’t neglect to bring us a likeable cast and plenty of breezy banter.
 The end result isn’t likely to become anyone’s new favourite movie, but it’s a diverting enough 90 minutes."

 Among the more negative reviews of Battle of the Damned, Brent McKnight of PopMatters rated it three out of a possible ten, and wrote that "the absurdity wears thin and you're left to rely on things like story and character, and there is very, very little of either going on here."
 Patrick Bromley of DVD Verdict ruled it "not great", and wrote, "Some decent special effects and the presence of Dolph Lundgren make it watchable, though it's mostly for non-discerning genre fans.
 Horror fans looking for a zombie movie fix will be disappointed."
 Peter Turner of Filmoria gave the film two out of five stars, and deemed it "damned disappointing", commenting that "Lundgren may be passed [sic] his prime and the zombies far outweigh the robots but Battle of the Damned does give a lot of bang for its limited bucks."
 Manly Movie rated it three out of a possible ten, and said, "It's a horror show alright, a torture show even, but not for the reasons intended.
 And they say the best torture makes time drag on.
 Battle of the Damned is confirmation of this, it's the longest 85 minutes I've experienced in some time."